Muddy’s insider guide to Devon

 Keeping yourself to yourself?
 You can’t get more remote than a tiny stone bolthole in your own private cove, one of six holiday cottages off the beaten track near Plymouth at Carswell Farm.

 So many to choose from!
-You have to visit Dartmoor– it’s breathtaking, steeped in folklore and legend, a green playground dotted with wild ponies and its iconic granite tors, each with its own evocative name and unique shape.
+You have to visit Dartmoor – it’s breathtaking, steeped in folklore and legend, a green playground dotted with wild ponies and its iconic granite tors, each with its own evocative name and unique shape.
 Muddy loves Haytor near Bovey Tracey for the views from the top and Hound Tor, for its spooky Baskerville associations and deserted Medieval village which dates back to the Domesday Book.
-But there are more than 160 others to see.
-We usually park just up the road from Haytor and head to Saddle Tor to avoid the crowds – the views are just as awesome.
+But there are more than 160 others to see – check out four of the best right here or book in with Jon at Peaks & Trails who can give you a guided tour.

 Go to Bigbury on Sea if only to check out Burgh Island and its Art Deco hotel which gets cut off by the sea at high tide.
-Even better, book a stay in one of its 25 luxe suites when it re-opens in July, all uniquely decorated in period style.
+Even better, book a stay in one of its 25 luxe suites, all uniquely decorated in period style.
 Residents get to hitch a ride on the sea tractor which is the only way from mainland to the island when the tide is in.
-Get it on your birthday bucket list pronto.
+Get it on your birthday bucket list, pronto.

-Plymouth is celebrating 400 years since the Pilgrim Fathers left for the Americas this year so how about an amble round the Hoe to the Barbican with its bars and indie shops, past stripy Smeaton’s Tower which once saved sailors from the treacherous Eddystone Reef.
+Plymouth’s not called the Ocean City for nothing so how about an amble round the waterfront from the Hoe to the Barbican with its bars and indie shops, past stripy Smeaton’s Tower which once saved sailors from the treacherous Eddystone Reef.

 Touristy (so go out of season if you can) the still-working and inhabited 16th century fishing village of Clovelly clings to a cliffside of North Devon.
 It used to be donkeys but now inhabitants use sledges to tote their shopping up and down the steep cobbled streets.